 In a sober living home, a person has support from professional staff and from other addicts in recovery.
 A typical day may include medication management, group meetings, individual recovery discussions, recreational activities, and daily chores.
 These homes are an excellent option for people in need of structure and a healthier living environment.

-If you are interested in residential clonazepam addiction treatment for yourself or a loved one, please enter your information in the contact form or call 1-800-928-9139.
-A confidential advisor can discuss the options with you and provide you with a referral.
+If you are interested in residential clonazepam addiction treatment for yourself or a loved one, please enter your information in the contact form or call 1-888-287-0471.
+A member of our support team is available 24/7 to talk to you about treatment options.

 When recovering from a clonazepam addiction on an outpatient basis, a person has several options for support.
 These options are often combined to address all aspects of the addiction and help the person abstain from drug use.
 Regular appointments with a general practitioner can assist with medication management and symptom management.
 Depending on the individual and his or her circumstances, a psychiatrist may be a more suitable option.